wconrad/ftpd/README.md

 # FTPD

 ftpd is a pure Ruby FTP server library.
-It supports implicit and explicit TLS, and can be used by a text fixture or FTP daemon.
+It supports implicit and explicit TLS, suitlble for use by a program such as a test fixture or FTP daemon.

 ## UNFINISHED